 Replaces Clauses 5 & 7 in Draft-D1.0 802.15.9 (X=5, Y=7)

 Note that the following uses the standard MCPS-DATA Service which should not require any modification.
-The MCPS-Purge Service should have a note added that a fragmented Data Transfer does not remove an MSDU from its transfer queue until the frame carrying the last fragment is transmitted.

-X.x Data Transfer Control Services
+X.x Data Transfer Control Service

+The Data Transfer Control Service provides for:

+Protocol dispatch using a Protocol Identifier (Protocol ID)

+Fragmentation/reassembly with Request to Send (RTS)/Clear to Send (CTS) support

-Data Transfer Control services provide support for linking a Protocol Identifier to the MSDU transferred either as a single payload or as a sequence of fragments.
-Two Information Elements are defined to allow signaling of the Protocol ID associated with the MSDU and to negotiate a Fragment Sequence.
-An initial handshake shall be used to ensure the destination device is available to receive a fragmented MSDU.
-A similar handshake may be used before sending an MSDU in a single frame.
+One Payload Information Element is defined for the Data Control Service, implementing a Frame Control Field that allows signaling of the Transfer Type.
+The Protocol ID associated with the MSDU is in support of the protocol dispatch feature.
+The RTS/CTS feature can be used to negotiate transfer of a single MSDU or a fragmentation/reassembly sequence.
+An initial Fragment Transaction Request handshake containing the RTS/CTS is used to ensure the destination device is available to receive a fragmented MSDU.

 X.x.1 MSDU Protocol ID

-For any MSDU transfer a Data Transfer Control IE (DTC IE) may be included in the frame to declare a protocol identifier associated with the MSDU.
-The protocol ID is the {insert reference to Protocol ID standard database} value for the source and destination protocol handler for the content of the MSDU.
+For any MSDU transfer, a Data Transfer Control IE (DTC IE) is included in the frame to declare a protocol identifier associated with the MSDU.
+The Protocol ID is the {insert reference to Protocol ID standard database} value for the source and destination protocol handler for the content of the MSDU.

-For an MSDU transferred in a single frame the DTC IE shall be carried in the frame containing the MSDU.
+For an MSDU transferred in a single frame the DTC IE will also contain the MSDU payload.
 An optional RTS/CTS handshake may be requested in a frame preceding the frame carrying the MSDU.

-For an MSDU transferred as a fragment sequence, the protocol ID declared in the DTC IE is associated with the Fragment Transaction ID carried in the Fragment Data IEs in the subsequent fragment sequence.
+For an MSDU transferred as a fragment sequence, the Protocol ID declared in the DTC IE is associated with the Transaction ID carried in the DTC IEs in the subsequent fragment sequence transfer.

 X.x.2 Fragmentation